scality/metalk8s/docs/installation-guide/quickstart.rst

 Mount MetalK8s ISO
 -------------------
-Get the ISO file and mount it on the bootstrap node at this specific path.
+On your bootstrap node, download the ISO file.
+Mount this ISO file at the specific following path:

 .. code-block:: shell